 There are different types of tears depending on the location and how they look.
 Treatment depends on the severity of the tear.

 Most injuries to the meniscus are caused by trauma.
 This usually includes compression and twisting of the knee.
-Because aging tends to break down the inner tissues of the meniscus, minor trauma can injure the meniscus in an older person.
+Because the aging process tends to break down the inner tissues of the meniscus, minor trauma can injure the meniscus in an older adult.

 Factors that may increase your risk of a meniscal tear include: